kristofg/rifec/README.txt

 should be trivial.
 It is written in Perl, uses some CPAN modules, and is GPL.

+This is third-party software; it is not developed nor supported by Eye-Fi.
+Because of this, there will be limitations in what it can do compared to the official Eye-Fi software.
+See the "Troubleshooting" section in the INSTALL.txt file for more information.

 Resources and other implementations
 ===================================